 As I flipped through the pages, a series of questions flooded my mind:

 Which comes first, health or happiness?
-And since happy people are more likely to engage in healthy behaviors, is it happiness that led them to behave in such a way?
-Or was it their good health that enabled them to do so, thus making them happier?
+Since happy people are more likely to engage in healthy behaviors, is it happiness that led them to behave in such a way, or was it their good health that enabled them to do so, thus making them happier?

-Yes, it appears that plastering a smile on your face–even if it’s a fake one–does act as a mood booster.
+Smile.
+Yes, it appears that plastering a smile on your face – even if it’s a fake one – does act as a mood booster.

 What is your recipe for happiness?